Breathfang/BreathfangGeoNodes/README.md

   - pandas
   - logging
 - I recommend to debug documentation using [sphinx-autobuild](https://sphinx-autobuild.readthedocs.io/en/latest/)
+- Documentation SHOULD BE READY and COMPLETED before v3.0.0-stable

 # Q&A (Frequently Asked Questions)
 ### How to run Guidebook preview before commit to GitHub